-In fall 2013, the General Education Committee was re-institutionalized as a formal committee under the Faculty Senate36.
+In fall 2013, the General Education Committee was re-institutionalized as a formal committee under the Faculty Senate38.
 As of May 2014, the General Education Committee is currently working on establishing their guidelines and criteria.
 The matrix created was set to focus on the General Education connection to the ILOs.
-There is yet to be specific wording about service learning.